Rethink your drink Post-Sauna

 Water is essential for life!
 Our bodies are made of about 50-70% water, and water is used by almost every physiological system and metabolic process – from circulation and digestion to heat regulation and brain function (1, 5).
 Think of hydration itself as a process; you’re constantly drinking and consuming fluids, while your body simultaneously uses those fluids to survive and thrive.

-Hydration is the most important, yet often overlooked, part of a healthy diet.
+Hydration is the most necessary, yet often overlooked, part of a healthy diet.
 Despite common perceptions that drinking 8 glasses of water a day is sufficient, no one-size-fits-all daily fluid intake recommendation exists (1, 3).
-For most adults, consuming around 17-20 ounces of fluids every 3-4 waking hours is sufficient.
-But, please recognize that hydration needs differ from person to person based upon
+Most adults benefit from drinking around 17-20 ounces of fluids every 3-4 waking hours.
+However, individual needs vary based on factors like:

 Learn more about your individual hydration needs and calculate your ideal intake based on your age using this formula provided by WW.
 And, keep in mind that your water intake needs can vary day-to-day, based on behaviors, like what you’re drinking, how tough your workout is, and whether or not you’re exposed to a hot environment like the infrared sauna (2, 3).